Board of Directors

 Eric Dube, Ph.D.

 Dr. Dube has been the president and chief executive officer of Retrophin, Inc. and member of the company's board of directors since January 2019.
 He is a results-driven leader with a record of delivering innovative therapies to address significant unmet patient needs.
 Dr. Dube oversees a global team of 225+ employees who are dedicated to identifying, developing and delivering life-changing therapies to people living with rare disease, as well as the advancement of the company’s promising pipeline featuring an innovative product candidate with first-in-class potential.
 With leadership experience across the United States, Europe and Japan, Dr. Dube draws upon significant expertise in managing commercial, operations, market access, medical, and business development functions.
 He leads with a commitment to patients, integrating their perspective into all aspects of the company's operations.
 Prior to joining Retrophin, Dr. Dube was president and head of North America at ViiV Healthcare, where he led the commercialization of pipeline assets and oversaw the governance of all pricing, strategy, policy, and investment decisions for the company's North America business.
 Before joining ViiV, for more than 18 years he worked in roles of increasing leadership at GlaxoSmithKline plc, spanning critical areas, including sales, marketing, market access, medical affairs, compliance, supply chain, and alliance management.
-During Dr. Dube's tenure at GSK, he also led the U.S. oncology and global respiratory businesses.
+During Dr. Dube's tenure at GSK, he also led the US oncology and global respiratory businesses.
 Dr. Dube currently serves on the board of trustees for AIDS United and the board of directors for the Biotechnology Innovation Organization (BIO).
 He has previously been named a Fortune magazine "40 Under 40: Ones to Watch" and one of the "Emerging Pharma Leaders" by Pharmaceutical Executive.
 Dr. Dube has also been named by the Financial Times as one of the "OUTstanding 100 LGBT+ Executives."
-In 2020, Dr. Dube was appointed to the board of directors at the Biotechnology Innovation Organization (BIO) and elected to be a member of the Health Section Governing Board.
-He serves on the Patient Advocacy and Alliances Committee; Workforce Development, Diversity and Inclusion Committee; and the Orphan Drug Working Group.
 Dr. Dube graduated from Santa Clara University with a B.S. in biopsychology and earned an M.A. and Ph.D. in Psychology from Cornell University, where his studies focused on how culture, gender and ethnicity influenced resilience in the LGBTQ community.

 JEFFREY A. MECKLER